 Dana Jalobeanu (director) is reader in Philosophy, member of the research center for Logic and Philosophy of Science, and of the research center Foundations of Early Modern Thought, University of Bucharest.
 She has studied physics and philosophy and has a PhD in philosophy of science.
 AOS: early modern experimental philosophy (Bacon to Newton), early modern science, philosophy of scientific experimentation.
 AOC: history and philosophy of science, general philosophy of science, European intellectual history (especially Renaissance and Early Modern).
 She is the executive editor of the journal Societate și politică and co-editor of the Journal of Early Modern Studies.
 She is one of the initiators and co-organizers, since 2001, of the Princeton-Bucharest seminar in early modern philosophy (12 editions since 2001).
 Recent works: The Art of Experimental Natural History: Francis Bacon in Context, Zeta Books: Bucharest, 2015.
 Dana Jalobeanu, Peter Anstey, eds., Vanishing matter and the laws of nature: Descartes and beyond, Routledge: London, 2011.
 [CV]

-Mihnea Dobre (academic coordinator) is a researcher in philosophy at The Center for the Logic, History and Philosophy of Science (CELFIS), University of Bucharest.
-He has a PhD in philosophy (Radboud University Nijmegen and University of Bucharest).
-His research covers various aspects of the early modern period, with a focus on the relation between disciplines (philosophy, science, religion).
-Dobre is a member of the research center for The Foundations of Early Modern Thought (FME) and The Center for Transdisciplinary Research in Religion and Science (CTRRS) of the University of Bucharest.
-For a list of Dobre’s publications and conference papers, see his page (also available here and on the Academia.edu).
+Mihnea Dobre (academic coordinator) is teaching and doing research at the University of Bucharest.
+He has a PhD in philosophy (Radboud University Nijmegen and University of Bucharest), and his research interest is in the history of philosophy and science.
+He works on the various aspects of the early modern period, with a focus on the relations between philosophy, science, and religion.
+He is the author of a monograph on Descartes and Early French Cartesianism: between metaphysics and physics (Zeta Books, 2017) and co-editor of the Cartesian Empiricisms volume (Springer, 2013).
+For a list of Dobre’s publications and conference papers, see his page.
+He is the book review editor at the Centaurus, An International Journal of the History of Science and its Cultural Aspects.
+He is the PI of the research project on Early Modern Cosmology Between “Mosaic Physics” and Mechanical Philosophy (1650-1713).
 Dobre’s role within the institute is to coordinate research projects and to help potential applicants in preparing their research projects for submission to various calls.
 [CV]

 Iulia Nițescu (secretary) has a PhD in Philology, Russian Studies, with a thesis which analyses how the religious symbols have become part of the political discourse.
 She has an MA in Religious Studies and BA in Russian and Swedish Language and Literature.
 Her main research interests are religious studies, Medieval Russia, the relation between religion and politics.